nakimoto/nakimoto.github.io/essays/Smart-Questions-Give-Smart-Answers.md

 You can access the entire set of guidelines [here](http://www.catb.org/esr/faqs/smart-questions.html)

- ## "Well, Show Me a Smart Question Example!"
+ ## What Does a Smart Question Look Like?

 *Ask and you shall recieve!*